 With no shortage of activities to do in Costa Rica, you too can extend your perfect wedding celebration far beyond your Wedding Day.
 Hang out on the beach, go horseback riding, zip-lining, go on a day cruise or check out a rainforest or a national park.

 Experiencing the beauty of Costa Rica with your friends and family is guaranteed to make your wedding that much more memorable and special.
 You can’t get this stuff back home!

 Your Honeymoon Can Start Where Your Wedding Day Ended

 Do you know what is more magical than a wedding in Costa Rica?
 Honeymooning in Costa Rica!
-Dozens of beautiful honeymoon worthy destinations are going to be within a quick drive away from your wedding location.
+Dozens of beautiful honeymoon worthy destinations are going to be within a quick drive away from your wedding venues.
 No additional flights, no need to repack, or plan another trip.
-Your honeymoon can begin as soon as you want!
+Your honeymoon can begin from your wedding destination, as soon as you want!